incident-io/datadog-migrator/README.md

 - `addTeamTags`: (Optional) Whether to add team tags to monitors when using single webhook mode
 - `teamTagPrefix`: (Optional) The prefix to use for team tags (default: "team")
 - `mappings`: An array of mappings from PagerDuty service names to incident.io team names
+  - `pagerdutyService`: The PagerDuty service name
+  - `incidentioTeam`: The incident.io team name to route alerts to
+  - `additionalMetadata`: (Optional) Additional metadata fields to include in webhook payloads or as tags

+### Additional Metadata

+The `additionalMetadata` field allows you to include extra metadata in your incident.io alerts.
+This is useful for:

+1. Adding priority information to distinguish between critical and non-critical alerts
+2. Adding service information when multiple PagerDuty services map to the same team
+3. Including environment details or other contextual information

+When using team-specific webhooks, this metadata is included directly in the webhook payload.
+When using a single webhook with team tags, these values are also added as tags to the monitor in the format `key:value`.

 ## Environment Variables